Black start: Standby power sources

-To provide a black start, some power stations have small on-site diesel generators, normally called the black start diesel generator (BSDG), which can be used to start larger generators (of several megawatts capacity), which in turn can be used to start the main power station generators.
+To provide a black start, some power stations or plant have small on-site diesel generators, normally called the black start diesel generator (BSDG), which can be used to start larger generators (of several megawatts capacity), which in turn can be used to start the main power station generators.
 Generating plants using steam turbines require station service power of up to 10% of their capacity for boiler feedwater pumps, boiler forced-draft combustion air blowers, and for fuel preparation.
 It is uneconomical to provide such a large standby capacity at each station, so black-start power must be provided over designated tie lines from another station.

 Often hydroelectric power plants are designated as the black-start sources to restore network interconnections.
 A hydroelectric station needs very little initial power for starting purposes (just enough to open the intake gates and provide excitation current to the generator field coils) and can put a large block of power on line very quickly to allow start-up of fossil fuel or nuclear stations.
 Certain types of combustion turbine can be configured for a black start, providing another option in places without suitable hydroelectric plants.
-In 2017, a utility in Southern California successfully demonstrated the use of a battery-based energy-storage system to provide a black start, firing up a combined-cycle gas turbine from an idle state.
+In 2017, a utility in Southern California successfully demonstrated the use of an energy-storage system based on a lithium-ion battery to provide a black start, firing up a combined-cycle gas turbine from an idle state.